zunicd/Language-of-Proteins/notebooks/embeddings/README.md

 The files are located in the corresponding task folders `../../data/<task_folder>`.

-They have different number, names and order of columns so that made coding a little bit more complicated.
+They have different dataset sizes, column names and column order so that made coding a little bit more complicated.

 ACP datasets have only sequence and label and no sequence id, and we addressed that during the next step (conversion to fasta).

-Only DBP test sequence id contents a pipe character “|” (P53528|1).
+Only DBP test sequence ids contain a pipe character “|” (P53528|1).
 Because this character is used as a divider in fasta headers, we had to adjust coding to correctly work with all files.

 ### Cleaning Steps

-These are the clearing steps we performed:
+These are the cleaning steps we performed:

 **Duplicates**: They only exist in the DBP train dataset so we removed them.

 **Long Sequences**: ESM pre-trained models were trained on sequences <= 1024.
-Because of that, we had to drop all sequences longer than 1024.
-It turned out that we really had to drop all sequences longer than 1022.
+Because of that, we had to drop all sequences longer than 1024, when training ESM pipelines, but not for ProSE pipelines.
+It turned out that we really had to drop all sequences longer than 1022 because of the implementation of the pre-trained model.

-**Lowercase Tokens** - ESM models do not accept lowercase in sequences.
+**Lowercase Tokens** - ESM models do not accept lowercase letters in sequences.
 We found only one lowercase token in *dbp test* and converted it to uppercase.

-Finally, we created files versions for ESM and ProSE: *train_esm.csv*, *test_esm.csv*, *train_prose.csv*, *test_prose.csv.
+Finally, we created separate versions of data files for ESM and ProSE: *train_esm.csv*, *test_esm.csv*, *train_prose.csv*, *test_prose.csv.

 For more details refer to the notebook [DBP - Duplicates and seq >1022.ipynb](https://github.com/MichalRoztocki/Protein-Language-Capstone/blob/main/notebooks/embeddings/DBP%20-%20Duplicates%20and%20seq%20%3E1022.ipynb).